First Nephi

-The First Book of Nephi: His Reign and Ministry (/ˈniːfaɪ/), usually referred to as First Nephi or 1 Nephi, is the first book of the Book of Mormon, the sacred text of churches within the Latter Day Saint Movement, and one of four books with the name Nephi.
-First Nephi tells the story of his family's escape from Jerusalem prior to the exile to Babylon, struggle to survive in the wilderness, and building a ship and sailing to the "promised land", commonly interpreted by Mormons as the Americas.
-The book is composed of two intermingled genres; one a historical narrative describing the events and conversations that occurred and the other a recounting of visions, sermons, poetry, and doctrinal discourses as shared by either Nephi or Lehi to members of the family.
+The First Book of Nephi: His Reign and Ministry (/ˈniːfaɪ/), usually referred to as First Nephi or 1 Nephi, is the first book of the Book of Mormon, the sacred text of churches within the Latter Day Saint movement, and one of four books with the name Nephi.
+First Nephi tells the story of Nephi's family's escape from Jerusalem prior to the exile to Babylon, struggle to survive in the wilderness, and building a ship and sailing to the "promised land", commonly interpreted by Mormons as the Americas.
+The book is composed of two intermingled genres: one a historical narrative describing the events and conversations that occurred, and the other a recounting of visions, sermons, poetry, and doctrinal discourses as shared by either Nephi or his father Lehi to members of the family.

 Structure

 First Nephi is a first-person narrative of events that the narrative itself reports were recorded on a set of objects referred to by Mormons as the Plates of Nephi by the prophet Nephi.
-The beginning part of First Nephi consists of Nephi's abridgement of his father Lehi's record (1 Nephi 1–9).
-The next section is Nephi's own narrative of events (1 Nephi 10–22).
-The Second Book of Nephi is a continuation.
+The beginning part of First Nephi consists of Nephi's abridgement of his father Lehi's record (1 Nephi 1–9), while the next section is Nephi's own narrative of events (1 Nephi 10–22).
+The Second Book of Nephi is a continuation of the First Book of Nephi.